What is Ayurveda?

 Kapha - Earth, Water

-There are 5 subtypes of each Dosha each of which relates to a bodily function such circulation of oxygen around the body, or the assimilation of nutrients, and have a primary site within the body.
+There are 5 subtypes of each Dosha each of which relates to a bodily function such circulation of oxygen around the body, or the assimilation of nutrients, and also have a primary site within the body.
 There are 20 attributes of the three Doshas taken together, such as dense, oily, hot, dry etc, which can also be related to our environment, food, lifestyles.
 The Doshas move from one part of the body to another via 13 different channels of circulation, the largest of which is the gastrointestinal tract, reflecting the importance of our digestive system.

 If you would like to learn more about Ayurveda please visit the Ayurveda Institute UK.